If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 To do:

-Get a screenshot of the Japanese title screen and rips of the Japanese and Western character/boss icons for comparison.
+Get a screenshot of the Japanese title screen for comparison.

 • The legal notice on the Universal Interactive logo screen differs in the Japanese version; it uses the Japanese version's name (expectedly), replaces all "TRADEMARK AND COPYRIGHT" with their respective symbols, and adds a line crediting Eurocom ("DEVELOPED BY EUROCOM ENTERTAINMENT SOFTWARE").